spectralliaisons/gps-tracker/README.md

 ![an image examplar](./examples/proofofconcept1.jpg)

 ## displaying the initial section of the Russian River East Fork from SD card
-With concentric circles indicating distance from current location (at center)
+Only locations visible on-screen are drawn.
+Concentric circles indicate distance from current location (at center).
 ![an image examplar](./examples/proofofconcept2.jpg)

 ## overview